Southeast Zone comprises those lands that are located within the following areas:

 Southwest Zone comprises those lands that are located within the following areas:

 Jim Bowhay, along with his wife, Nola, and their family, operates a mixed farm operation near Sundre.
-The mixed operation includes cow-calf, meat goats, butcher turkeys, and laying hens.
+The mixed operation includes cow-calf, butcher turkeys, and laying hens.
 Jim often refers to it as a mixed-up operation.
 Jim has been involved in both the cattle industry and government while being on the provincial board of the Alberta Feeder Association for 12 years, on the LIS board for six years, and also worked in the field as a Brand Inspector for several years.
 Jim has a real passion for our youth in the industry, which is demonstrated by close to 50 years of 4-H involvement.

 Lee Irvine and his family have recently set up a grass backgrounding operation in the Cochrane area.
 Throughout his career, he has had the opportunity to market cattle through TEAM and Calgary Stockyards, to sit in the boardroom of multinational pharmaceutical companies and to run the auction market and feedlot software for ViewTrak Technologies.
 He has been an auditor for the Verified Beef Production Plus program and sat on the Canadian Roundtable for Sustainable Beef Framework Committee.